Sexepil: Sugar for the Soul

 In 1995, Sugar for the Soul was released by Warner Music Group.
 Sugar for the Soul was recorded in Budapest and mixed in Madison, Wisconsin at the famous Smart Studios.
 It was mixed and co-produced by Brian Anderson and mastered by Howie Weinberg in New York City and released on Warner Bros. worldwide.
 One reviewer referred to it as “Beatles in blender”.

 After the mixing the band did a mini-tour in the United States and played (again) at the SXSW festival in Austin, Texas as well as the legendary CBGB's in New York City among others.
 The first single, Jerusalem, and the accompanying video was frequently played on Music Television’s 120 Minutes and Alternative Nation.
 During the summer they completed a headlining slot at Sziget Festival’s main stage.
 Later that year they were nominated in three categories for Arany Zsiráf (the Hungarian version of a Grammy): best album, best video clip and best cover art.
 They won all three categories.
-Despite of the critical success, Sexepil went on hiatus for almost a decade, although they did play at the Sziget Festival in 2001 and 2006.
+Despite this critical success, Sexepil went on hiatus for almost a decade, although they did play at the Sziget Festival in 2001 and 2006.